 - To expose students to the concept of flight testing. - To introduce students to the concept of data acquisition systems. - To expose students to the principles of telemetry system. - To understand the advanced concepts of ground telemetry station. - To understand the advanced concepts of range instrumentation.

 UNIT-I INTRODUCTION TO FLIGHT TESTING

-Introduction - Methodology - Planning - Techniques - Instrumentation & Telemetry - Data analysis.
+Introduction - Methodology - Planning - Techniques - Instrumentation & Telemetry - Data analysis, stall warning indicator ,MACH warning indicator and angle of attack indicator